 So, while weed smoke, or even weed vapor from a vaporizer, minimizes some carcinogenic pathways.

 Tobacco Vs. Weed and Addiction

 Tobacco is highly addictive since it contains chemical nicotine.
 Like cocaine or heroin, chemical nicotine changes the way a smoker’s brain works and causes cravings.
-It is believed that this addiction to nicotine is what makes it so difficult to stop smoking tobacco.
+It is believed that this addiction to nicotine is what makes it so difficult to stop smoking tobacco or even put down the best vape.
 Some studies also claim that nicotine in tobacco may harden the arteries making it responsible for some heart-related conditions caused by tobacco.
 Conversely, weed doesn’t contain nicotine, and therefore the number of addiction cases are far less compared to tobacco.
 In fact, according to National Institute on Drug Abuse, Marijuana doesn’t lead to addiction; it is only responsible for a condition termed as ‘marijuana use disorder’ which may take the form of addiction in severe cases.